vivekkontham/DevOps_Training/Networking/Readme.md

 **Example:**
 "In a large office building, a bridge can connect two separate LANs on different floors.
 For example, if the marketing department is on one floor and the sales department is on another, a bridge can facilitate communication between the two departments, allowing them to share resources and collaborate effectively."

+## What is a Protocol?

+### Definition
+A protocol in computer networking is a set of rules and conventions that govern how data is transmitted and received over a network.
+Protocols define the format, timing, sequencing, and error-checking mechanisms for data exchange, ensuring that devices can communicate effectively.

+### Importance of Protocols
+Protocols are essential for enabling interoperability between different devices and systems.
+They ensure that data is sent and received accurately, regardless of the hardware or software being used.
+Without protocols, communication between devices would be chaotic and unreliable.

+### Examples of Common Protocols
+1. **Transmission Control Protocol (TCP)**: A connection-oriented protocol that ensures reliable data transmission by establishing a connection before data transfer and confirming receipt of packets.
+2. **User Datagram Protocol (UDP)**: A connectionless protocol that allows for faster data transmission without the overhead of establishing a connection or confirming receipt, making it suitable for applications like video streaming and online gaming.
+3. **Hypertext Transfer Protocol (HTTP)**: The foundation of data communication on the World Wide Web, used for transferring web pages and resources.
+4. **File Transfer Protocol (FTP)**: A standard network protocol used to transfer files between a client and a server on a computer network.

+---

+## IP Address and Types of IP Addresses

+### Definition
+An IP address (Internet Protocol address) is a unique numerical label assigned to each device connected to a computer network that uses the Internet Protocol for communication.
+It serves two main functions: identifying the host or network interface and providing the location of the device in the network.

+### Types of IP Addresses
+1. **IPv4 (Internet Protocol version 4)**: The most widely used version of IP addresses, consisting of 32 bits, typically represented in decimal format as four octets (e.g., 192.168.1.1).
+IPv4 can support approximately 4.3 billion unique addresses.

+2. **IPv6 (Internet Protocol version 6)**: The successor to IPv4, designed to address the limitations of IPv4, particularly the shortage of available addresses.
+IPv6 uses 128 bits, allowing for a vastly larger address space (approximately 340 undecillion addresses).
+IPv6 addresses are represented in hexadecimal format, separated by colons (e.g., 2001:0db8:85a3:0000:0000:8a2e:0370:7334).

+### Example of IP Addresses
+- **IPv4 Example**: `192.168.0.1`
+- **IPv6 Example**: `2001:0db8:85a3:0000:0000:8a2e:0370:7334`

+---

+## IP Address Classes (IPv4 & IPv6)

+### IPv4 Address Classes
+IPv4 addresses are divided into five classes (A, B, C, D, and E) based on their leading bits and intended use:

+1. **Class A**:
+   - **Range**: 0.0.0.0 to 127.255.255.255
+   - **Leading Bits**: 0
+   - **Default Subnet Mask**: 255.0.0.0
+   - **Usage**: Designed for large networks (e.g., multinational corporations).
+   - **Example**: `10.0.0.1`

+2. **Class B**:
+   - **Range**: 128.0.0.0 to 191.255.255.255
+   - **Leading Bits**: 10
+   - **Default Subnet Mask**: 255.255.0.0
+   - **Usage**: Suitable for medium-sized networks (e.g., universities).
+   - **Example**: `172.16.0.1`

+3. **Class C**:
+   - **Range**: 192.0.0.0 to 223.255.255.255
+   - **Leading Bits**: 110
+   - **Default Subnet Mask**: 255.255.255.0
+   - **Usage**: Commonly used for small networks (e.g., small businesses).
+   - **Example**: `192.168.1.1`

+4. **Class D**:
+   - **Range**: 224.0.0.0 to 239.255.255.255
+   - **Leading Bits**: 1110
+   - **Usage**: Reserved for multicast groups.
+   - **Example**: `224.0.0.1`

+5. **Class E**:
+   - **Range**: 240.0.0.0 to 255.255.255.255
+   - **Leading Bits**: 1111
+   - **Usage**: Reserved for experimental purposes.
+   - **Example**: `250.0.0.1`

+## IPv6 Address Classes

+IPv6 addresses are 128-bit identifiers written in hexadecimal format, divided into eight groups of four hexadecimal digits (e.g., 2001:0db8:85a3:0000:0000:8a2e:0370:7334).
+Unlike IPv4, IPv6 does not have classes in the traditional sense, but it does have different types of addresses based on their purpose.

+### Unicast

+Unicast addresses are used to identify a single unique interface on a network.
+They are the most common type of IPv6 address.

+**Example**: 2001:0db8:85a3:0000:0000:8a2e:0370:7334

+### Multicast

+Multicast addresses are used to send packets to multiple interfaces.
+They are similar to Class D addresses in IPv4.

+**Example**: ff02::1

+### Anycast

+Anycast addresses are assigned to multiple interfaces, but packets sent to an anycast address are delivered to the nearest interface based on routing distance.

+**Example**: 2001:0db8:85a3::1

+### Link-Local

+Link-local addresses are used for communication within a single network segment.
+They are automatically configured and are not routable on the internet.

+**Example**: fe80::1a2b:3c4d:5e6f:7g8h

+### Global Unicast

+Global unicast addresses are routable on the internet and are equivalent to public IPv4 addresses.

+**Example**: 2001:0db8:85a3::8a2e:0370:7334